Levea-G/python-socket/README.md

 now we have checkup func! use /member to checkup who's in the room

-now we have file messages! yet we still have some problems with it, with an unstable connection, the program may throw an error
+now we have file messages! yet we still have some problems with it, now we can only upload files onto the server